Categories: English Presentations

 Let’s put all that together in this example of a presentation of the thoroughly confusing concept of Bitcoin.
 Using these tools, we’ll try to make the presentation easy to understand.

 Well, I’ve told you about our strategy .
 Now let’s move on to our digital currency initiatives.
 Before we go any further, let’s dive deeper into digital currency.
 What is digital currency?
 Digital currency is a virtual currency which is underpinned by cryptographic systems.
 They enable secure online payments without the use of third-party intermediaries.
-“Crypto” refers to the various encryption algorithms and cryptographic techniques that safeguard these entries, such as elliptical curve encryption, public-private key pairs, and hashing s.
+“Crypto” refers to the various encryption algorithms and cryptographic techniques that safeguard these entries, such as elliptical curve encryption, public-private key pairs, and hashing functions.
 Put simply, digital currency is safe, secure, easily transferrable form of money.
 A good example of this is Bitcoin, which is the most famous and the most valuable of all the digital currencies.
 Take a look at this chart which shows Bitcoin’s growth over the past 20 years.
 Impressive, isn’t it?
 What does this mean for us?
 Because digital currencies are growing at an astronomic rate, if we enter the market now, we can grow with it.
 In other words, they represent explosive growth potential.
 Let’s look at this from a different angle.
 If we don’t get into digital currencies now, we won’t be around tomorrow.
 What about risks?
 Let’s look at this a from a risk exposure point of view.
 We can minimize the risk by ……………..

 English for Presentations: Menu